 Travelling knowledge: the glocalization of medical professional knowledge and practice

-Duration: April 2018 through November 2020
+Duration: June 2018 through April 2021

 The project contributes to globalization studies through an empirically grounded theory of the ways in which professional knowledge works across borders.
 Professions are seen as a third and globalizing form of regulation besides market and state since they govern themselves heterarchically through peer recognition of professional knowledge.